Antara-K/Antara_K/README.md

-- 👋 Hi, I’m @chickenwing27
+- 👋 Hi, I’m Antara Kolhatakar
-- 👀 I’m interested in ...
+- 👀 I’m interested in Full Stack Development
-- 🌱 I’m currently learning programming languages
+- 🌱 I’m currently learning React, Android Application Development, Python and Machine Learning.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me on ...
+- 📫 You can reach me on ask271103@gmail.com

 <!---
 chickenwing27/chickenwing27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.